jguerine27/ProductDevelopmentMaps/README.md

 filtered, searched and updated through a peer-reviewing process.
 This is a first step towards supporting the industry in its transformation of its product development practices.

+# Funding:
+This project was funded by Mitacs Globalink Research Internship.